 Doctor of Philosophy

 Toxicologists working with a clinical research team will most often need a doctorate (Ph.D.) degree.
-Toxicologists may have doctorate degrees in biochemistry, physiology, cell biology, toxicology or a similar biological science.
-Ph.D. programs involve intensive research and take at least 4 years to complete.
+Toxicologists may have doctorate degrees in biochemistry, physiology, cell biology, toxicology, or a similar biological science.
+Ph.D. programs involve intensive research and take at least four years to complete.

 Doctor of Pharmacy

 Toxicologists may work with clinical research teams in poison control centers.
 These positions generally require a Doctor of Pharmacy (PharmD) degree.
-A PharmD degree is a professional degree and is typically a 4-year, full-time program.
+A PharmD degree is a professional degree and is typically a four year, full-time program.

 Master of Science

-Some toxicology research positions are available to those with a Master of Science degree (M.S.) in pharmacology, toxicology or a related field.
-An M.S. degree is typically a 2-year program.
+Some toxicology research positions are available to those with a Master of Science degree (M.S.) in pharmacology, toxicology, or a related field.
+An M.S. degree is typically a two year program.

 Fellowship training to support a career with a clinical research team in a poison control center are available to candidates with a PharmD degree from an accredited School of College Pharmacy.
 Fellowships offer the opportunity for more specialized training in poison management and research.
-Fellowships are generally 1 to 2 years of postgraduate training.
+Fellowships are generally one to two years of postgraduate training.

 Senior clinical toxicology research positions may require postdoctoral research experience.
 Postdoctoral research positions are paid training positions conducted after completion of the Ph.D.
 Postdoctoral positions may be held through universities, government agencies or private laboratories.